hyperledger/aries-acapy-docs/README.md

 Ideally, that happens without errors, but if there are errors, fix them up.

+Check to see if any new markdown files were added to ACA-Py in this release.
+Do that by running the script `./scripts/diffMDs.sh`.
+There are instructions in the output about what to expect to see.
+If more MD files are listed, they likely have to be added to the `./scripts/copyFixMDs.sh` script to be listed in an appropriate section of the generated website.

-Finally, it's time to publish the site.
+Finally, it's time to publish the a local instance of the site and test it.
 To do so, simply run `mkdocs` from the root of the repository.
 If all goes well, the current set of docs will be published and you will be able to see the documents in your browser.
+Look for an errors in the site generation process, particularly missing links.

 ### Fixing Errors